 Putting her marital troubles aside, she had a second Regal recording session on February 23, 1951, this time in Linden, New Jersey.
 The two known tunes were "Where's The Money, Honey" and "Little Fat Woman With The Coconut Head".
 She was again backed up by whatever band Howard Biggs put together.

-April 6 found Chubby, Paul Gayten, and Little Jimmy Scott at the Playhouse in New Orleans for three days.
+March 31 found Chubby, Paul Gayten, and Little Jimmy Scott at Planter's Warehouse No. 2 in Roxboro, North Carolina.
+Also on the bill was the comedy duo of Patterson & Jackson.
+On April 6, they were at the Playhouse in New Orleans for three days.
 There was also a concert at the Booker T. Washington Auditorium on April 8.

 On April 15, 1951, Chubby recorded a half-dozen sides at the Belle Vista Lounge in New Orleans as part of a radio broadcast from the club.
 On them, she was backed up by Paul Gayten's Orchestra (which also featured sax player Sam Butera, who would later team up with Louis Prima).
 Finally released on a 1982 P-Vine LP, they were: "Hip Shakin' Mama", "He May Be Your Man", "Perdido", "The Big Date", "Belle Vista Jam" and "Don't Cry Little Girl".
 (The LP also included her Regal side, "I'm Still In Love With You".)